davidghobson1/llm-story-morals/README.md

 This repository is the official implementation of [Story Morals: Surfacing value-driven narrative schemas using large language models](https://arxiv.org/abs/2030.12345).

-This contains the data, codebook, and prompts used for the project.
+This contains the data, codebooks, and prompts used for the project.
 Code will be added shortly.

 <!-- >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials -->